futuregrid/manual/doc/source/hpc.rst

 services se batch queues, and are not virtualized, have computer nodes with fixed operating systems

-.. todo:: THIS IS WRONG.
+.. todo:: Gregor: THIS IS WRONG.

 and are suitable for running parallel applications.